Vox AC30 Super Twins - separate amplifier and speaker cabinets

-Just to note that model and serial number are still hand stamped.
+Just to note that model and serial number were still hand stamped in 1964.
 "N" stands for normal voicing, "B" for bass, "TB" for "Top Boost", and "T" for Treble.
 On the treble circuit, see this page.

 "Melody Maker" magazine, 21st March, 1964.
 Prices given for the Super Twin Normal and Super Twin Bass.

 Cabinets are for the most part black (i.e. aside from custom colours), the covering being basketweave vinyl.
 One still finds pebble (dimpled) and smooth black vinyl though.
 Grille cloth is brown at first.
 Black comes in periodically later, beginning with serial numbers in the high 2700s.
 But the change from brown to black cloth took some time to work through, as did the change from copper to grey control panels.